tietoevry-infra-as-code/terraform-azurerm-active-directory-forest/README.md

 This terraform module is designed to deploy azure Windows 2012R2/2016/2019 virtual machines with Public IP, Availability Set and Network Security Group support.

 This module also creates an Active Directory Forest using a virtual machine extension.
-However, this module only recommended for dev environments.
+However, this module only recommended for dev/test/demo environments.
 For production use of this module, fortify the security by adding correct NSG rules and security architecture.

 ## Module Usage